rohansanjay/reading/Finance/Option_Volatility_and_Pricing.md

   - You contract PnL by seeing where the position(s) result in debit/credit and adding/subtracting the option cost depending on call/put and long/short

 ### Chapter 5: Theoretical Pricing Models (37:57 mins)

+- Traders who think underlying will rise are more inclined to buy calls or sell puts
+- Traders who think underlying will fall are more inclined to buy puts of sell calls
+- But a problem for options traders is the **speed** of the market
+  - The underlying needs to rise/fall within a certain period of time for the trader to profit or the option expires worthless and the trader loses money
+  - And further expirations could be more expensive so that is not always an option
+  - So options traders need to think about how fast the market will move because they need to be right about direction **and** speed
+    - But most people have trouble prediction just market direction...
+- Many option strategies depend only on the speed of the market and not at all on direction
+  - If you can predict direction well, you might as well just trade the underlying then

 ### Chapter 6: Volatility (60:57 mins)
 ### Chapter 7: Risk Measurement I (44:51 mins)
 ### Chapter 8: Dynamic Hedging (32:12 mins)